google/crubit/docs/rust/traits.md

     not receive bindings.
 *   Trait methods will not receive bindings if their parameter or return types are not yet supported by Crubit.
+*   Standard library traits are not supported yet (b/483382648)

 ## How does it work?